ldnbtc/ldnbtc.github.io/docs/index.md

 # Forest City Bitcoin

-Learn about bitcoin and financial freedom in the forest city!
+Learn about bitcoin and freedom tech in the Forest City!

+Want to meet up?
+Come out to Under the Volcano the third Wednesday of each month (6:00 pm).
+Come to discuss bitcoin and freedom tech.